anishjha93/zerocode-wiki/Home.md

 Easy to Collaborate
 ===

 Zerocode aims to make development and testing **easier and faster**, not harder and slower.
 Allows both Dev team and Test team to collaborate towards better better **quality** of the software.
-Even the managers and BAs can read and understand the tests easily if they want to.
+Even the managers and BAs can read and understand the tests easily.

 Handy Even For Manual Testers or Architects
 ===

-Handy tool even for manual testers dealing with `REST api`, `SOAP api` and `DB integration` tests [much more](https://github.com/authorjapps/zerocode#table-of-contents--) to keep it side by side of Postman rest-client!
+It's used as a handy tool even for manual testers dealing with `Kafka Data Pipeline`, `REST API`, `SOAP API` and `DB Integrity` tests [much more](https://github.com/authorjapps/zerocode#table-of-contents--) to keep it side by side of Postman rest-client!

 Learn how the ZeroCode testing library can make your life easier and writing tests faster by simply putting your **thoughts** into **executable test** scenarios and **not enforcing** you to write boiler plate glue code and sticky wrappers around your tests adding extra overhead/maintenance.